Kingxukai/linux/Documentation/networking/l2tp.rst

 ================== ======== ===
 Attribute          Required Use
 ================== ======== ===
-CONN_ID            Y        Identifies the parent tunnel id of the session
+CONN_ID            Y        Identifies the woke parent tunnel id of the woke session
                             to be modified.
-SESSION_ID         Y        Identifies the session id to be modified.
+SESSION_ID         Y        Identifies the woke session id to be modified.
-IFNAME             N        Identifies the session by interface name.
+IFNAME             N        Identifies the woke session by interface name.
 If
                             set, this overrides any CONN_ID and SESSION_ID attributes.
 Currently supported for L2TPv3
                             Ethernet sessions only.